-If you’re new to the LowFODMAP world, I recommend downloading two apps.
-The first is the LowFODMAP app designed by Monash University.
+If you’re new to the LowFODMAP world, I recommend downloading an app.
+It’s called the LowFODMAP app designed by Monash University.
 You can search ingredients and it will tell you if they’re problematic or not, at what amount they become problematic, and which of the 6 categories makes each item problematic.

 And besides that, if you REALLY want to learn everything and try it out, we used this book: The IBS Elimination Diet and Cookbook by Patsy Catsos.